 Misconception #1: The cap covers everything

 Many people mistakenly believe that the cap applies to both general and special damages.
 In other words, they think that the cap amount is the total amount of compensation they can get.
 That is not true; the cap amount is only for pain and suffering for certain minor soft-tissue injuries and minor psychological issues.
 Insurance companies do not educate consumers about this fact, as it is not in their interests to do so.
 We will go into more detail below about which injuries are, and are not, subject to the cap.

 What is a “Minor Injury?”

-In the Minor Injury Regulation, a minor injury is defined as defined as a sprain, strain, or WAD injury (whiplash associated disorder) caused by a motor vehicle accident, that does not result in a serious impairment.
+In the Minor Injury Regulation, a minor injury is defined as defined as a sprain, strain, psychological, or WAD injury (whiplash associated disorder) caused by a motor vehicle accident, that does not result in a serious impairment.
 This definition is complex, broad, and confusing.
 Let’s unpack it:

 Sprains and Strains

 The words sprain and strain are familiar to most of us, and therefore more easily understood.
 Here is a helpful definition of both from the Mayo Clinic(ii):